dotnet/csharplang/proposals/records.md

 The record type synthesizes an implementation of `System.IEquatable<T>` that is implicitly implemented by `Equals(T other)` where `T` is the containing type.
-Record types do not synthesize implementations of `System.IEquatable<TBase>` for any base type `TBase`, although those interfaces are implemented by the base record types.
+Record types do not synthesize implementations of `System.IEquatable<TBase>` for any base type `TBase`, even if those interfaces are implemented by the base record types.

 The base record class synthesizes an `EqualityContract` property.
 The property is overridden in derived record classes.
 The synthesized implementations return `typeof(T)` where `T` is containing type.